Analysis of Discrete-Time Switched Linear Systems under Logic Dynamic Switchings: Conclusion

-In this paper, we investigated the SLSs with logic dynamic switchings.
-Using the ASSR method and merged hybrid systems, the control properties of such systems are first studied, with criteria and easily-verifiable algorithms provided for checking reachability, controllability, observability and reconstructibility.
-Then by introducing the notion of input-state set reachability, we investigated two types of system realization problems concerning the solvability of producing desired switching signal sequences.

-The methods in this paper can be generalized to continuous-time cases, especially when the linear system is of continuous time.
+This paper presents a novel approach to studying the control properties of SLSs with logic dynamic switching.
+The proposed approach combines the ASSR method and merged hybrid systems to analyze the reachability, controllability, observability, and reconstructibility of such systems.
+Additionally, two types of system realization problems are investigated by introducing the concept of input-state set reachability.
+The proposed methods can be extended to continuous-time linear systems.